tum-pbs/pbdl-book/physgrad.md

 ## Derivation of Physical Gradients

-As a first step towards _physical gradients_, we introduce inverse gradients (IGs), which naturally solve many of the aforementioned problems.
+As a first step towards _physical gradients_, we introduce _inverse_ gradients (IGs), which naturally solve many of the aforementioned problems.

-Consider the function $z(x)$. **TODO, define z**
+Instead of $L$ (which is scalar), let's consider the function $z(x)$.
 We define the update
 % \begin{equation} \label{eq:IG-def}

 $